How to Display Screenshots on Your SaaS Landing Page

 • Choose 4-6 key screens to highlight

-• Upload to a mockup tool
+• Upload to a landing page mockup generator

 • Apply consistent device frames and backgrounds